 See the Gallipoli subject to see if it suits your study needs and your degree and send your expression of interest to Arts-Prato@monash.edu.
-This Australian Studies subject can count towards a major in your Arts Degree.
-In June/July 2013 you can take:
+This Australian Studies subject can count towards a major in your Arts Degree:

 This subject will earn you 12 credit points.
-It begins in Istanbul on Sunday 30 June (students can arrive any time this day as the group meets up the following afternoon), includes 3 days in that ancient and beautiful city, and then a further 9 days exploring the Gallipoli peninsula and Troy.
-From the end of the tour in Turkey students travel to Italy, spending a night and day in Bologna before continuing on to Prato.
-Two weeks are spent in Prato in the hills of historic Tuscany.
-Based at our Monash Prato Centre you can speed up your degree by combining this unit with other subjects offered in English, communications, Italian, European and European Union studies, politics, history, film and television studies.
-You can also apply for further subsidies from Monash Abroad.
-At the end of your studies, why not take time to explore Europe?
+It begins in Istanbul, includes 3 days in that ancient and beautiful city, and then a further 9 days exploring the Gallipoli peninsula and Troy.
+From the end of the tour in Turkey students travel to Italy, spending a night and morning in Bologna before continuing on to Prato.
+One week is spent in Prato in the hills of historic Tuscany where you will pursue your studies at the Monash Prato Centre before we head to the Western Front, travelling from Brussels to Paris and exploring Flanders and the Somme en route.

 About your Gallipoli Tour

-Bruce is one of the world’s leading Gallipoli scholars and has led several battlefield tours of Gallipoli, Crete and the Western Front.
+Bruce is one of the world’s leading Gallipoli scholars and has led numerous battlefield tours of Gallipoli, Crete and the Western Front.
 He also leads the Premier’s Spirit of Anzac Tour at the express invitation of the Premier of Victoria.
-All the consultancies fees raised by this important work for the State government are channelled into funding these prizes.
+All the consultancy fees raised by this important work for the State government are used to fund these prizes.